University of Illinois Urbana-Champaign

 Summer Program for Native High School Students

-The Indigenous Pathways Program is an exciting summer bridge program for Native high school students.
-The program serves as a starting point for sophomores and juniors to explore what university life and studies have to offer.
-Participants will explore campus and learn about college life at the University of Illinois Urbana-Champaign.
+The Indigenous Pathways Program is a chance for Native High School Students to experience and learn more about the University of Illinois Urbana-Champaign.
+The program serves as a starting point for rising sophomores and juniors to explore what university life and studies have to offer.
+Participants will explore campus and learn about college life at Illinois.
 They will meet mentors who will advise them on academics, undergraduate research, and advanced preparation for college application.

 Through this program students will gain the tools and resources they need to succeed in their academic pursuits.
 By participating in the Indigenous Pathways Program, students will have the opportunity to enrich their lives and create a brighter future for themselves and their communities.
-Students from any Native nation may apply.

 Travel to Urbana-Champaign